IG0R14/the-wild-oasis/README.md

 # The Wild Oasis

 My first deployed react application.
+Built with React Query and Supabase.